hpwit/SID6581/README.md

 NB: the number  found for the change of the instruments are those found in my yamaha P-140 user guide.

+# Conclusions

+1) Let me know if you're using the library
-Do not hesitate if you have questions
+2) Do not hesitate if you have questions

-here it goes

 Updated 18 March 2020